medhavrata/multi-cloud/README.md

 # multi-cloud
-This Repo is to develop code and then execute on multi-cloud environment
+This Repo is to develop code and then execute on multi-cloud environment.
+Works with AWS, Azure and GCP

+1. Create virtualenv
+2. Create scaffolding

+* Makefile
+* hello.py
+* requirements.txt
+* test